harkalygergo/platform360/README.md

-# Platform360
+# ⫹⫺ platform360
-###### v2025.10.14.1
-##### Platform360 is a comprehensive platform designed to streamline and enhance various aspects of business operations.
+##### ⫹⫺ platform360 is a comprehensive web application designed to streamline and enhance various aspects of business operations.
 It offers a wide range of features and tools to help businesses manage their processes more efficiently.
+###### v2025.10.14.2

 ---